 Withdrawals or Terminations After the Start of Class

-A student may withdraw at any time by notifying the institution verbally or in writing.
+A student may withdraw at any time by notifying the institution or in writing.
+A withdrawal may also be initiated by the student's conduct, such as lack of attendance or failure to meet academic or attendance requirements.